 - Accepted outcome: Verified, Not checked.

-- ** When any task has unaccepted outcome** Define the action taken if even one rule fails or returns a mismatch (e.g., set to Flag for investigation).
+- When any task has unaccepted outcome — set the action if even one rule fails (e.g. Flag for investigation).

 Navigation and Validation